1005 N. Marion St.

 Burglary Crimes in Pinellas County

-For law enforcement agencies in Pinellas County, FL, burglaries have a huge impact on their investigative resources and patrol operations.
-For example, they estimate that the average cost associated with a burglary investigation is nearly $5,000 which translates into more than $7,000,000 of resources being dedicated each year to burglary investigations.
+For law enforcement agencies in Pinellas County, FL, burglaries greatly impact their investigative resources and patrol operations.
+For example, they estimate that the average cost of a burglary investigation is nearly $5,000, translating into more than $7,000,000 of resources dedicated each year to burglary investigations.

 To increase the efficiency of these investigations, many agencies have burglary units that investigate these cases and gather evidence.
-For example, the Clearwater Police Department has a burglary unit that consists of six burglary detectives devoted to this particular type of crime.
+For example, the Clearwater Police Department has a “burglary unit” comprising six burglary detectives devoted to this particular type of crime.

-Burglary investigations are often complicated by the lack of physical evidence although law enforcement will attempt to gather physical evidence including video surveillance images, fingerprints, footprints, tool marks, or DNA left at the scene.
+The lack of physical evidence often complicates burglary investigations.
+Law enforcement will attempt to gather physical evidence, including video surveillance images, fingerprints, footprints, tool marks, or DNA left at the scene.

 1. entering a dwelling, structure, or conveyance with the intent to commit an offense therein (unless the premises are at the time open to the public or the person’s entry is licensed or invited); or